DevMountain/ContinuumOld/README.md

 Create and save a subscription for all new `Post` records.

-1. Add a function `subscribeToNewPosts` that takes an optional completion closure with `success` `Bool` and `error` `NSError?` parameters.
+1. Add a function `subscribeToNewPosts` that takes an optional completion closure with  `Bool` and `Error?` parameters.
     * note: Use an identifier that describes that this subscription is for all posts.
-2. Implement the function by using the `CloudKitManager` to subscribe to newly created `Post` records.
-Run the completion closure, passing a successful result if the subscription is successfully saved.
+2. Initialize a new CKQuerySubscription for the `recordType` of 'Post'.
+Pass in a predicate object with it value set to `true`.
+3. Save the subscription to the public database.
+Handle any error which may be passed out of the completion handler and complete with true of false based on whether or not an error occured while saving.
 3. Call the `subscribeToNewPosts` in the initializer for the `PostController` so that each user is subscribed to new `Post` records saved to CloudKit.

 #### Subscribe to New Comments

 Create and save a subscription for all new `Comment` records that point to a given `Post`

-1. Add a function `addSubscriptionTo(commentsForPost post: ...)` that takes a `Post` parameter, an optional 'alertBody' `String?` parameter, and an optional completion closure wich takes in a `Bool` and `Error` parameters.
+1. Add a function `addSubscriptionTo(commentsForPost post: ...)` that takes a `Post` parameter and an optional completion closure wich takes in a `Bool` and `Error` parameters.
 2. Initialize a new NSPredicate formated to search for all post references equal to the `recordID` property on the `Post` parameter from the function.
 3. Initalize a new `CKQuerySubscription` with a record type of `Comment`, the predicate from above, a `subscriptionID` equal to the posts record name which can be accessed using `post.recordID.recordName`, with the `options` set to `CKQuerySubscription.Options.firesOnRecordCreation`
 4. Initalize a new `CKSubscription.NotificationInfo` with an empty inializer.
 You can then set the properties of `alertBody`, `shouldSendContentAvailable`, and `desiredKeys`.
 Once you have adjusted these settings, the `notificationInfo` property on the instance of `CKQuerySubscription` you initialized above.